-In accordance with our commitment to fair admissions, each application is quality checked by an Admissions Adviser, who will determine whether an offer should be made on the basis of the documentation provided.
+In accordance with our commitment to fair admissions, each 'Qualified Application' is considered individually by an Admissions Manager or Head of Admissions, who will determine whether an offer should be made on the basis of academic achievements to date, or other evidence of the applicant's ability and potential to complete the course for which he/she has applied.

-2. Successful applicants
+3. Successful applicants

 Where we decide to make an offer, this will be communicated to the student directly by their allocated Admissions Adviser.
-The Admissions Adviser will send an offer letter and answer any further questions in relation to the course.
+The Admissions Adviser will send an offer letter and answer any further questions in relation to the course unsuccessful applicants